DigitalCreationsCo/cannabis-platform-monorepo/README.md

 all other k8s resources are defined in k8s/ directory

+# TO DO
+Add a linode config file to reference static Ip / host

 ###
 HELM
 helm is used almost exclusively as helm_release in terraform module